 - Be at least 18 years of age.

-- Applicant must possess a high school diploma or GED equivalent
+- Possess a high school diploma or GED equivalent.

-- Applicant must possess a current American Heart Association Healthcare Provider BLS card prior to the first day of class
+- Possess a current American Heart Association Healthcare Provider BLS certification card prior to the first day of class.

 - TB- Tuberculosis within 1 year